Multiple birth: Causes and frequency

 Human multiple births can occur either naturally (the woman ovulates multiple eggs or the fertilized egg splits into two) or as the result of infertility treatments such as in vitro fertilization (several embryos are often transferred to compensate for lower quality) or fertility drugs (which can cause multiple eggs to mature in one ovulatory cycle).

 For reasons that are not yet known, the older a woman is, the more likely she is to have a multiple birth naturally.
 It is theorized that this is due to the higher level of follicle-stimulating hormone that older women sometimes have as their ovaries respond more slowly to FSH stimulation.

-The number of multiple births has increased over the last decade.
+The number of multiple births has increased since the late 1970s.
 For example, in Canada between 1979 and 1999, the number of multiple birth babies increased 35%.
 Before the advent of ovulation-stimulating drugs, triplets were quite rare (approximately 1 in 8000 births) and higher-order births much rarer still.
 Much of the increase can probably be attributed to the impact of fertility treatments, such as in-vitro fertilization.
 Younger patients who undergo treatment with fertility medication containing artificial FSH, followed by intrauterine insemination, are particularly at risk for multiple births of higher order.

 Certain factors appear to increase the likelihood that a woman will naturally conceive multiples.
 These include: